justeattakeaway/JustSaying/README.md

 ````

 ### 2.(c) Control Handlers' life cycle
 You can tell JustSaying to delegate the creation of your handlers to an IoC container.
 All you need to do is to implement IHandlerResolver interface and pass it along when registering your handlers.
+Handlers resolved through IHandlerResolver are transient - new instance resolved for each message.
 ````c#
 CreateMeABus.WithLogging(loggerFactory)
             .InRegion(RegionEndpoint.EUWest1.SystemName)